 Neeleshwar, Kerala and Karnataka, India

-Neeleshwar Hermitage is set on an unspoiled beach in northern Kerala - a region traditionally known as Malabar - about 25km south of the town of Kasaragod.
+Neeleshwar Hermitage is set on an unspoilt beach in northern Kerala - a region traditionally known as Malabar - about 25km south of the town of Kasaragod.